African harp: Ardin

 The ardin is a type of angular harp played in Mauritania.
 It has a resonating body made of calabash, with 10 to 16 strings and metal rings affixed to the top of the neck, and a skin belly.
 It is played by female griots.
 The neck sits loosely in the calabash bowl, held in place by the strings.
 The skin belly can be drummed while the strings are being plucked.
-The rings act as jingles.
+The strings act as jingles.